quasur/GaBSe/README.md

 # GaBSe
 Galaxy Bundle Searcher.
-Looks for galaxy clusers using [algorithm].
+Looks for galaxy clusers using counts in cells algorithm.
+Other algorithms may be added later